kkato233/blogengine/BlogEngine/BlogEngine.NET/setup/SQLite/ReadMe.txt

 6. Login with the username Admin and password admin.
 Change the password.
 Note: This data is case sensitive.

+Upgrading from 2.6

+ - There are no changes between 2.6 and 2.7.
+If you are upgrading from 2.5 or prior, see upgrade notes below.

 Upgrading from 2.5

 1. If you don't already have SQLite Admin tool installed, you'll need to get one.
 SQLite